 If you spend time on planning, this will increase the chances of successfully establishing your own business.
 The tips below will help you avoid the classic pitfalls during the start-up and early days of your business.

-Do you have the determination and personal characteristics you will need before you really get started?
+Do you have the determination and personal qualities you will need before you really get started?
 What is your capacity for work and what skills do you have as a business manager?
-Setting up a new business can quickly take up a lot of your time and affect both you and those around you.
+Setting up a new business can quickly take up a lot of your time and impact on those closest to you.
 Most people can cope with this for a while.
 Consider whether you are willing to sacrifice holidays, free time and time with your family in order to realise your dream.
 Try to estimate how many hours you will need in order to succeed.
 You should also prepare those closest to you for what you are about to do.

 A classic pitfall is creating unrealistic budgets for the start-up phase.
 Revenues are often overestimated, while expenses are underestimated.
 If this happens, you may experience problems meeting your financial commitments.
 Make sure you include all possible costs when you prepare the first budgets for the start-up phase and at least during the first year of operations.

 Familiarise yourself with the requirements set for your business and what and to whom you have to report.
 You may run into trouble if you fail to meet the deadlines for submitting reports.
 For example, you will be charged a fee if reporting and submission are delayed.
 Remember that you will have to submit reports even if your business is dormant.